Rashid Magomedov: Ultimate Fighting Championship

-Magomedov made his UFC debut against fellow promotional newcomer Anthony Rocco Martin in a lightweight bout on February 1, 2014 at UFC 169.
+Magomedov made his UFC debut against fellow promotional newcomer Anthony Rocco Martin in a lightweight bout on February 1, 2014, at UFC 169.
 After surviving a tight arm bar submission attempt by Martin in the first round, he rallied to win the fight via unanimous decision (29–28, 29–28, 29–28).

-In his second fight, Magomedov faced Rodrigo Damm on May 31, 2014 at The Ultimate Fighter Brazil 3 Finale.
+In his second fight, Magomedov faced Rodrigo Damm on May 31, 2014, at The Ultimate Fighter Brazil 3 Finale.
 He won the fight via unanimous decision.

-Magomedov faced Elias Silvério on December 20, 2014 at UFC Fight Night 58.
+Magomedov faced Elias Silvério on December 20, 2014, at UFC Fight Night 58.
 After winning the first two rounds, he won the fight via TKO in the third round after dropping Silvério with a stiff left hook and following up with punches, becoming the first man to beat Silvério.

 Magomedov faced Gilbert Burns at UFC Fight Night 77 on November 7, 2015.
 He dominated the three rounds and won via unanimous decision.

-Magomedov was expected to face Chris Wade on May 8, 2016 at UFC Fight Night 87.
+Magomedov was expected to face Chris Wade on May 8, 2016, at UFC Fight Night 87.
 However, Magomedov pulled out of the bout on March 7 due to a knee injury.
 He was replaced by Rustam Khabilov.

-Magomedov faced Beneil Dariush on November 5, 2016 at The Ultimate Fighter Latin America 3 Finale.
+Magomedov faced Beneil Dariush on November 5, 2016, at The Ultimate Fighter Latin America 3 Finale.
 He lost the fight via unanimous decision.

-Magomedov faced Bobby Green on April 15, 2017 at UFC on Fox 24.
+Magomedov faced Bobby Green on April 15, 2017, at UFC on Fox 24.
 He won the fight via split decision.

 Professional Fighters League

 PFL Season 2018

-On August 20, 2017 it was reported Magomedov had parted ways with the UFC as the two sides had failed to renegotiate a contract.
+On August 20, 2017, it was reported Magomedov had parted ways with the UFC as the two sides had failed to renegotiate a contract.
 He signed with the Professional Fighters League (PFL) and took part in the promotion's Lightweight Grand Prix.

 In his first fight in the tournament, Magomedov faced Luiz Firmino on August 2, 2018.
 He won the fight by unanimous decision.
 Magomedov then fought twice at PFL 9 on October 13, 2018.
 In the quarterfinals, he fought Will Brooks to a draw but advanced via first round tiebreaker.
 He then faced Thiago Tavares in the semifinals and won via TKO in the second round.
 Magomedov then faced Natan Schulte in the finals at PFL 11 on December 31, 2018.
 He lost the back-and-forth bout by unanimous decision.

-PFL Sesason 2019
+PFL Season 2019

 Magomedov started the regular season against Loik Radzhabov at PFL 2 on May 23, 2019.
 He won the fight via unanimous decision.

 In the second regular season bout he faced Nate Andrews at PFL 5 on July 25, 2019.
 He lost the fight via unanimous decision but advanced to playoffs.

 In the first playoff fight, Magomedov faced Akhmed Aliev at PFL 8 on October 17, 2019.
 He lost the fight via unanimous decision and was eliminated from the season.